seamplex/feenox/doc/sds.md

 >   * This is the Unix philosophy: Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.

-Keep in mind that even though

- i. the quotes above, and
- ii. many FEA programs that are still mainstream today

-date both from the early 1970s, fifty years later they still
+Keep in mind that even though both the quotes above and many finite-element programs that are still mainstream today date both from the early 1970s, fifty years later the latter still

  * do not make just only one thing well,
  * do complicate old programs by adding new features,